-I was raised on a Kansas farm but eventually made my way to Washington D.C. where I work as a radio producer and occasional filmmaker.
-I live in the Capitol Hill neighborhood with my wife Barrie and our son, Hank.
+I was raised on a Kansas farm but eventually made my way to Los Angeles where I work as a radio producer and occasional filmmaker.
+I live in Westwood with my wife Barrie and our son, Hank.

-Since the mid-90’s, I’ve produced stories, interviews and documentaries for public radio, including the NPR programs, Morning Edition and All Things Considered.
+Since the mid-’90s, I’ve produced stories, interviews and documentaries for public radio, including the NPR programs, Morning Edition and All Things Considered.
 I also independently produced and reported the public radio documentary One Family and a Kansas Town.
-It aired on 100 stations nationwide and on the Australian Broadcasting Corporation.
+It aired nationally and on the Australian Broadcasting Corporation.

 As a filmmaker, I assistant directed the documentary film Waiting for Hockney, an official selection of the 2008 Tribeca Film Festival and the 2008 Toronto Hot Docs Festival.
-It had its broadcast premiere on the Sundance Channel.
+Hockney had its broadcast premiere on the Sundance Channel.
 My first documentary film as a director was Open Secret.
-It had its world premiere in May of 2011 at the Toronto Hot Docs Festival.
+It had its world premiere in May of 2011 at the Toronto Hot Docs Festival and its US broadcast premiere in November 2013 on Al Jazeera America.
 (You can read the reviews here.)

-I’m currently the senior supervising producer of NPR’s Weekend All Things Considered.
+I’m currently the senior supervising producer of the weekend version of NPR’s All Things Considered.
 Before that, I was the executive producer of The Bob Edwards Show on Sirius XM Radio and Bob Edwards Weekend from PRI.
 I also co-curate Small Good Thing, an online showcase of creative work in film, radio, music and the web.

-And I co-founded Ignite DC, a showcase of innovation and ideas.

 And a long time ago I was a US Marine.